Updated: August 8, 2023

 Your Healthcare Proxy, also known as Healthcare Power of Attorney, Durable Power of Attorney for Healthcare, or Medical Power of Attorney, is a person you designate to make medical care decisions on your behalf.
-They are different from, but may also be your Financial Power of Attorney.
+They may also be your Financial Power of Attorney.
 Laws about healthcare proxies are contained in the 1993 Health-Care Decisions Act.

-You should consider choosing your proxy at the same time you create your advance directives, (i.e. soon after you have had the ‘Conversation’).
-Review your choice whenever you review or update your advanced directives.
-If you do not choose one, the state may name one for you.
+You should consider choosing your proxy at the same time you create your advance directives (i.e. soon after you have had the ‘Conversation’).
+Review your choice whenever you review or update your advance directives.
+If you do not choose one, the state may name a surrogate for you.

 You should choose someone you know and trust who knows what you would want and is willing and capable of performing the duties.
 While this is usually a family member, you can choose a friend, lawyer, or clergy member if you don’t think your family members could be objective or handle the responsibility.
 You cannot choose a medical professional involved in your care.